Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[User-Guide]-Archetype-Definitions.md

 > **PRO TIP:** The module also supports YAML for these files as long as they match the ARM schema.

 This template driven approach is designed to simplify the process of defining an archetype and forms the foundations for how the module is able to provide feature-rich defaults, whilst also allowing a great degree of extensibility and customisation through the input variables instead of having to fork and modify the module.
+To increase flexibility when writing these files, we have provided full support for the Terraform [templatefile()][terraform_templatefile] function, allowing you to create re-usable templates which can be automatically populated with pre-defined template variables from the module, or user-provided template variables.
+For more information about which values are pre-defined by the module or how to add your own, please refer for the Wiki page for [template_file_variables][wiki_variables_template_file_variables].

 The `archetype_definition` template contains lists of the Policy Assignments, Policy Definitions, Policy Set Definitions (Initiatives) and Role Definitions you want to create when assigning the archetype to a Management Group.
 It also includes the ability to set default values for parameters associated with Policy Assignments, and set default Role Assignments.